wso2/docs-ei/en/micro-integrator/docs/setup/brokers/deploy-rabbitMQ.md

 When you move your RabbitMQ deployment to production, be sure to follow the instructions and guidelines specified in the official [RabbitMQ Documentation](https://www.rabbitmq.com/download.html).

-For **high availability** in the RabbitMQ cluster, note the following:
+For **high availability** in your RabbitMQ deployment, note the following:

 -  RabbitMQ servers need to be clustered.
 Refer the [RabbitMQ Clustering Guide](https://www.rabbitmq.com/clustering.html).
 -  The minimum of three nodes are recommended for a RabbitMQ cluster.
 This is because RabbitMQ uses [Quorum-based distributed consensus].(https://www.rabbitmq.com/clustering.html#node-count).